chriskorosu/chriskorosu/README.md

-Always trying to be more kind, patient, and reasonable with people.
+💖 Always trying to be more kind, patient, and reasonable with people.

-Currently pursuing a CS degree at the University of Toronto.
+💻 Currently pursuing a CS degree at the University of Toronto.

-I'm especially interested in developing computer games and BETTER social media platforms.
+🎮 I'm especially interested in developing computer games (and BETTER social media platforms).

-Most of my repositories are private for now.
+🔒 Most of my repositories are private for now.
 They'll be made public when they're ready :-)

-My Github avatar was created by [@annahuynhly](https://github.com/annahuynhly).
+🧔🏼 My Github avatar was created by [@annahuynhly](https://github.com/annahuynhly).
 Thanks Anna!

 <!--
 **chriskorosu/chriskorosu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.